 The best example of this is all these ‘Doing Sales on LinkedIn’ courses.
 I have seen a lot of them, and many of them are legitimate.
-However, people will spend hundreds of dollars on a course like that, until they figure out that it takes a lot of time and effort, and then they give up.
+However, people will spend hundreds of dollars on a course like that until they figure out that it takes a lot of time and effort, and then they give up.
 They don’t want to be in the 80% action category.
-They just want to consume, discover a simple tactic, and hope to get rich off it.
-However, there’s not a lot of consistent luck that happens in “Tactic Land”.
+They just want to consume, discover a simple tactic, and hope to get rich from it.
+However, there’s not a lot of consistent luck that happens in “Tactic Land.”

 Marketing Strategies Model

 Fast forward in time through all my failures and learnings, and now I can confidently say that I have a strategy that works.
 I call it the “G3L3” model.
 So let me break it down…

 G3 – Give, Gather, Get

 G3 is a values-based model that stems from the ‘Why’ part of my business model (more about that in another article).
 The overall concept applies across all platforms and even to the physical business life.
 In fact, almost all of this comes from my 35 years of sales experience in the Physical World.
 What it boils down to is that I’ve essentially brought real-world sales strategies into my online marketing strategies.